link1905/system-design-101/content/docs/web-service/communication-protocols/streaming-protocols.md

 }
 ```

-A **TURN** (Traversal Using Relays around NAT) server helps in these cases by acting as a relay server between clients.
+A **TURN** (Traversal Using Relays around NAT) server helps in these cases by acting as a **relay server** between clients.

-For example, `Client 2` connects to a **TURN** server,
+For example, `Client 1` and `Client 2` can both connect to a **TURN** (Traversal Using Relays around NAT) server.
-becoming a recognized destination, and then `Client 1` can send messages through the server.
+This establishes the TURN server as a recognized intermediary, allowing them to indirectly exchange messages by relaying them through it.

 ```d2
 shape: sequence_diagram
 c1: "Client 1"{
     class: client